 So where does the money raised by the Cherrywood Art Fair go?
 It supports the mission and purpose of Chula League, the nonprofit producer of the Fair.
 One of the biggest and best-regarded beneficiaries of the Fair is Chula League’s Little Artist BIG ARTIST program.

-Little Artist BIG ARTIST is a unique mentoring experience that pairs professional artists with fifth-graders from four East Austin elementary schools (Blackshear, Maplewood and Oak Springs in 2014) for a 10 week one-on-one collaboration.
-The artist pairs navigate the creative process, from ideation to commercialization, making art and opportunity together.
-The program culminates in a Spring Art Show of the works produced by the artist pairs, with an opening night reception where Little Artists get to interact with their audience.
+Little Artist BIG ARTIST is a unique mentoring experience that pairs professional artists with fifth-graders from four East Austin elementary schools (Allison, Blackshear, Maplewood and Oak Springs in 2016) for a 10 week one-on-one collaboration.
+The artist pairs navigate the creative process, with professional artists who show kids how to turn ideas into art and art into a business, making art and opportunity together.
+The program culminates in a Spring Art Show, with an opening night reception where Little Artists get to interact with their audience.
 The Little Artist keeps at least one of the jointly produced works as a keepsake, and a second work is auctioned at the Cherrywood Art Fair.
 Auction proceeds are donated back to the Little Artists’ school art programs.

 You can learn more about Little Artist BIG ARTIST at our website where you can also sign up to be a BIG ARTIST or a volunteer for the program.

 The work the artists and the Chula League do is inspirational.
 The art show was amazing and I loved seeing the smiles of the proud parents, students, artists, and teachers.

 LaBA is about artist mentors connecting with 5th and 6th graders through art.
 We provide the program at no cost to the families or schools involved, working directly in the their communities.
 With the support of Cherrywood Art Fair, Amplify Austin and wonderful artists and teachers who participate, we hope to continue to grow the program because art should be accessible to everyone.